kontena/pharos-docs/addons/README.md

     optional(:tls_secret).filled(:str?)
   }

-  # install is optional, it can be used to customize the installation process if needed
+  # Install is optional, it can be used to customize the installation process if needed
+  #
-  #install {
+  # install {
   #   logger.info "this happens before resources are applied to Kubernetes API"
   #   apply_resources
   #   logger.info "this happens after resources are applied to Kubernetes API"
-  #}
+  # }

-  # uninstall is optional, it can be used to customize the uninstall process if needed
+  # Uninstall is optional, it can be used to customize the uninstall process if needed
+  #
-  #uninstall {
+  # uninstall {
   #   logger.info "this happens before resources are deleted from Kubernetes API"
   #   delete_resources
   #   logger.info "this happens after resources are deleted from Kubernetes API"
-  #}
+  # }
 end
 ```